Hi, I’m Janine

 - Certified Health and Wellness Coach

-Background: Over the past decade, I’ve worked with neurodivergent people in many contexts — as a coach, mentor, consultant, manager, and communicator.
-My career path hasn’t been linear (very on brand), and that breadth shapes how I think about work, identity, and sustainability.
+Over the past decade, I’ve worked across coaching, mentoring, consulting, communications, and lived experience roles — and that breadth shapes how I think about work, identity, and sustainability.

 Ready to Connect?